181 Mercer Street

 Current Project Update

 Installation of the building’s façade continues.
-Work is scheduled to continue through fall 2021.
+Work is scheduled to continue through late 2021.

-Site work for the Greene Street Walk and Greene Street Playgarden (west side of the site) is underway and is expected to continue intermittently for the duration of the project.
-Scheduled work includes demolition, excavation, foundation, and concrete work.
+Site work for the Greene Street Playgarden and Greene Street Walk is underway on the west side of the site.
+Site work is expected to continue intermittently for the duration of the project.

-Utility work to set up the connection for permanent Con Edison service for the 181 Mercer Street building is expected to continue intermittently through 2021.
+Utility work to set up the connection for permanent Con Edison service for the 181 Mercer Street building is expected to continue intermittently through early 2022.
 This work will be performed in conjunction with Con Edison.

 Deliveries are scheduled arrive and leave the site via tractor-trailer.
 Deliveries are scheduled to arrive both during regular work hours and for oversize and overweight loads, NYC Department of Transportation (DOT) permits may stipulate deliveries outside normal work hours.
 Typically, the DOT will stipulate the truck's route to the site, as well as whether the truck will enter the site or queue near the site until the start of regular work hours.
 Following deliveries that arrive outside regular work hours, the construction site will remain closed until the start of regular work hours.